otto-de/api-guidelines/guidelines/020_guidelines/050_naming-conventions/1110_must-stick-to-conventional-query-parameters.md

 # stick to conventional query parameters

-In order to provide clients a consistent API, the following query parameters MUST be used instead of introducing custom parameters for the same functionality.
+To provide clients with a consistent API, the following query parameters must be used instead of introducing custom parameters for the same functionality.

-**Index:**
+**Index**:

 | name       | section                 |
 | :--------- | :---------------------- |